vinkla/instagram/README.md

 Laravel Instagram
 =================

-> **Note:** On the 17 Nov 2015 [Instagram](http://developers.instagram.com/post/133424514006/instagram-platform-update) made [changes to their API ](https://instagram.com/developer/changelog/).
-Apps created before Nov 17, 2015 wont be affected until Jun 2016.
-Apps created on or after Nov 17 2015 will require to use their updated API.
-Please note that this library doesn't yet support their new updates.

 ![instagram](https://cloud.githubusercontent.com/assets/499192/11020990/f0f31dea-8632-11e5-95b1-77e72c7ba271.png)

 Laravel [Instagram](http://instagram.com/developer) is an [Instagram](http://instagram.com/developer) bridge for Laravel.
 [Instagram](http://instagram.com/developer) API package is made by [Christian Metz](https://github.com/cosenary/Instagram-PHP-API).
 The Laravel wrapper package is created and maintained by [Vincent Klaiber](https://github.com/vinkla).